 Here’s the list of motorcycles that are best suited for road trips and long-distance rides in India.

-Royal Enfield Thunderbird 350
+Royal Enfield Meteor 350

 KTM 390 Adventure

 Bajaj Dominar 400

 For its price, there is nothing that comes closer to the Bajaj Dominar 400, when it comes to long-distance touring credentials.
 The low slung naked roadster from Bajaj Auto has been designed with hints of a cruiser motorcycle, which can be sensed in its slightly relaxed riding posture long-wheelbase over a conventional roadster.

 One of the best value-for-money motorcycles available in India, the Bajaj Dominar 400 gets a detuned version of Duke 390’s single-cylinder, liquid-cooled, 373.2cc engine.
 Here in the Dominar 400, the engine churns out 40 PS of power and 35 Nm of torque.

 All the Royal Enfield motorcycles are known for their prowess in long-distance comfort, which is topped up by the flagship model Interceptor 650.
 When launched, the Royal Enfield Interceptor 650 dropped a lot of jaws with its package to price ratio, as its twin-cylinder engine configuration gives it a much more value over similarly priced single-cylinder motorcycles.